austinn/AWS-IoT-Neopixel-MongooseOS/README.md

 # Mongoose OS & AWS IoT - Neopixel and Thing Shadow with Android Companion App

 ## Overview
-This app does two things.
-- Reading UART 0 of ESP8266 and sending it to AWS IoT
-- Sending device meta data and two pins state to AWS IoT
+This app allows for easy neopixel control using AWS IoT and comes with an Android App.

 ## How to install this app